You are here: Homepage >> Visitor Attractions

 Millennium Stadium

-The Millennium Stadium is Cardiff’s most famous landmark by some distance.
-In its relatively short lifetime it has achieved iconic status and is recognisable to most sports fans around the world.
+The Millennium Stadium is Cardiff's most famous landmark by some distance.
+During its relatively short 13-year existence, it has achieved iconic status and is recognisable to most sports fans around the world.
 Read More...

 National Museum Cardiff